PrefPy/opra/README.md

-# OPRA: Online Preference Reporting and Allocation
+# OPRA: Online Preference Reporting and Aggregation
-Maggie Borkowski and Tyler Johnston's final project for Computational Social Choice, Spring 2016

 This project is a web app that assists in the assignment of presentations to students.
 It allows students to rank their preferences for a presentation topic and presentation date.
 When all students have input their preferences, it algorithmically allocates topics and presentation dates for all students.